zquintana/ess-help/content/intellectual-property/index.md

 It is in these capacities that Emergency Safety Solutions patents remains applicable and retain full propietary ownership.

-# Disclaimer: Any infringement of the intellectual property retained by Emergency Safety Solutions without the consent of Emergency Safety SOlutions and its partners may result in charges against the infringing party.
+# Disclaimer: Any infringement of the intellectual property retained by Emergency Safety Solutions without the consent of Emergency Safety Solutions and its partners may result in charges against the infringing party.

-**Emergency Safety Solutions Foundational Patents:**